My Account

 3. Help Create a Budget to Avoid Poor Financial Decisions

-To understand what resources your elderly parent has available, you need to grasp where their money goes.
+To understand what resources your elderly parents have available, you need to grasp where their money goes.
 Do they spend a lot on items they don’t need?
 Are they helping other family members financially to their own detriment?
 Do they still have a gym membership even though they haven’t gone in years?
 Do they have several unread magazine subscriptions?

 “In my experience, parents who make poor financial decisions are like everyone else: They tend to minimize or hide the truth until they can’t,” says Josh.
 “They may get defensive when help is offered and claim that everything is under control.”

-Walk them through what you see and discuss what could be taken out and what must stay.
+Walk them through what you see and discuss possible expenses that can be removed and what must stay.
+You may also be able to help them lower some expenses, including car insurance and cell phone and internet services.
 They may struggle with the changes or restrictions, so check in periodically to help your parents stick with the plan.

 Ready to Create a New Budget With Your Parents?